-The 3 Basic Design Elements to Build Your Backyard
+The Basic Building Blocks of Your Backyard

 Designing for outdoors has many correlations with designing for open concept interior areas.
 While a vast open area can be intimidating, you can use different architectural elements to help define smaller spaces making it feel more like home and giving it more character and depth.
 When pulling together a design in a large open area with a variety of elements, it is important to think of how the elements will relate to each other and how the user will move through these elements.
 Sometimes, I image designing like choreographing a dance.
 There are aspects of movement, of a procession as we move from one space to the next.
 Much like a dance, there is a theme or concept that ties it all together.
 There are different styles, that can overlap or shine independently.
 And there is also variation, and contrast that add depth and interest and make it more than one note.
 For me, there is a delicate balance of creating enough interest but not to overwhelm the whole and not too much sameness as to become bland.